Shipping to CT

 Primitivos from warmer regions like California (where they call it Zinfandel) and South Australia are ideal for those who enjoy wines with bold, concentrated flavors and a smooth, rounded texture.
 Meanwhile, cooler climate Primitivos, such as those from South Africa, offer lighter, summery red fruit notes that are refreshingly different.

-What Food to Pair With Primitivo?
+What Food Pairs Well With Primitivo?

 With its bold, full-bodied character and ripe fruit flavors, Primitivo pairs beautifully with rich, hearty dishes.
 Consider enjoying it alongside lamb or beef stews, Asian-style barbecue, grilled steaks, roast pork or the traditional Puglian Pizza Rustica.

 For vegetarian options, Primitivo complements bean-based casseroles, roasted root vegetables, smoked or salty cheeses like Gouda and Parmesan, and stuffed peppers.
-These satisfying, meat-free dishes are perfect for cozy weeknight dinners or festive weekend gatherings.

-How to Serve Primitivo?
+How to Serve Primitivo Wine

 Similar to Petite Sirah and Malbec, Primitivo is best enjoyed at room temperature, approximately 68°F. Serving it too warm can accentuate its high alcohol content, potentially overpowering the wine's flavors.